sandmaennchen5/homey-matic/CONTRIBUTING.md

-# Contributing to Homematic 2024
+# Contributing to Homematic (CCU-Jack)

-Thank you for your interest in contributing to Homematic 2024!
+Thank you for your interest in contributing to Homematic (CCU-Jack)!
 By contributing, you can help improve the app and make it more useful for everyone.
 Please follow these guidelines to ensure a smooth contribution process.

 ## How to Contribute